ashishbhate/zeppist/README.md

 2. Add your Todoist API key to the app.js file
 3. Run `zepp preview`

+## UI
+- The top section shows when tasks were last sync'd
+- The middle section shows the task list
+- At the bottom is the button to sync today's tasks

 ## Caveats
 1. The app isn't very polished, or user friendly.
 It's good enough for me.
+2. The device needs to be connected to the phone to fetch tasks
-2. The app only shows notifications for tasks with due dates at the time the task is due
+3. The app only shows notifications for tasks with due dates at the time the task is due
-3. You cannot mark the task as done, or update the task in anyway.
+4. You cannot mark the task as done, or update the task in anyway.
-4. The code is pretty simple, but a bit hackish to work around a few issues with the Zepp OS libraries
+5. The code is pretty simple, but a bit hackish to work around a few issues with the Zepp OS libraries
-5. I've tested to work on my Amazfit Active Edge, which is a round device.
+6. I've tested to work on my Amazfit Active Edge, which is a round device.
 I have not tested this to work on any square device.
-Getting the simulator running properly is a bit difficult.
+Getting the simulator to run properly is a bit difficult.